 You see the pattern, don't you?
 Each denominator is a sum of perfect squares that begins at 1 and ends at the square of the numerator.

 This is a sequence, and like all sequences it screams iteration.
-We have an initial term - 1 / 1.
+We have an initial term: 1 / 1.
 And then we add in another: 2 / (1 + 4).
 And then another: 3 / (1 + 4 + 9).
 As long as we want.
 That's a process repeated with variation.
 That's what iteration is!

 Now consider a denominator.
 The third one perhaps: 1 + 4 + 9.
 That's a sequence too, so the screams begins again.
 Iteration!
 Iteration!
 Iteration!
 So here's what we've got: at each stage of the prior (call it the "outer" iteration) we have a complete "inner" iteration to perform.
 So for instance when we reach 3 in the outer iteration, we have to iterate through 1, 4 and 9 in the inner.
-So what we have here is iterated iteration.
+So what we have here is iterated iteration again!
 A for loop inside a for loop.

 So let's write some code.
 Read it.
 Carefully.
 You should be able to follow.
 (I'm rather proud of the variable names.
 I think that they're so clear that comments aren't really necessary.)

-def cur_lit_seq(n):
+def curious_little_sequence(n):

 # compute 1/1 + 2/(1+4) + ... + n/(1+4+9+...+n**2)